EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Introduction

 $\blacksquare$ \textit{Q2: for typical prediction tasks, how to design a principled family of loss functions and training scheme for dynamic graphs?}

+During the training, we did not observe the significant accuracy improvement (see Table~\ref{tab:motiv}) when using conventional training strategies for (dynamic) graphs: masked autoencoding\cite{devlin2018bert,he2022masked} and temporal smoothness\cite{zhu2016scalable,zhou2018dynamic}.

-In recent years, masked autoencoding has found versatile applications thanks to several groundbreaking practices, such as BERT\cite{devlin2018bert} in natural language processing (NLP) and the very recent MAE\cite{he2022masked} in computer vision (CV).
-The loss of masked autoencoding, which recovers masked parts of the input data, is natural and applicable in DGRL.
-Recent works\cite{sun2019bert4rec,hou2022graphmae} randomly mask a portion of the graph data by special tokens and learn to predict the removed content.
-However, we found that applying such masked training to attention networks for (node) traffic forecasting would hurt the performance (see the results in Table~\ref{tab:motiv}).
-We conjecture the reason is that different queries at different timestamps that are replaced by special tokens will have the same query embedding, making the ranking of attention weights of the keys shared across these queries.
+Recent works~\cite{devlin2018bert,sun2019bert4rec,hou2022graphmae}, which randomly mask a portion of graph data using special tokens and then learn to predict the removed content, have shown promising results in link prediction, but many studies~\cite{liu2022graph} have found that masking would negatively affect model performance on benchmarks for node-level tasks.
+We conjecture the reason is that different queries at different timestamps which are replaced by special tokens would have the same query embedding, making the ranking of attention weights of the keys shared across these queries.
 This may induce a global ranking of influential nodes, which makes sense in domains such as recommender systems and social networks where popular products and top influencers dominate the market.
-However, a node predictive task might emphasize recently formed edges or certain past timestamps.
-In this paper, we propose a new correlation-adjusted masking (CaM) for task-aware learning, which can help the attention identify and exploit above patterns in predicting node labels, while enjoying the benefits of existing masking in link prediction.
+However, a node predictive task might emphasize recently formed edges or certain historical timestamps.
+In this paper, we propose a new correlation-adjusted masking (CaM) for task-aware learning, which can help attention identify and exploit the above patterns in predicting node labels, while enjoying the benefits of existing masking in link prediction.

-Despite the masking, the other pursuit for loss design is to make sure that the node embeddings learn the dynamics of the observed graph (e.g., the addition of edges in Fig.~\ref{fig:dyg}).
-In literature, temporal smoothness is often considered~\cite{zhu2016scalable,zhou2018dynamic} which suppresses sharp changes over time.
-However, we argue that this prior can be sometimes too restrictive to real-world scenarios (see Table \ref{tab:motiv}) where graph data evolves quickly.
+Despite masked autoencoding, we found by experiments that node embeddings might not effectively learn the dynamics of the observed graph (see supplemental material for more discussions).
+In the literature, temporal smoothness is often considered~\cite{zhu2016scalable,zhou2018dynamic} which suppresses sharp changes over time.
+However, we argue that this prior can sometimes be too restrictive in real-world scenarios, for example road networks where graph data evolves quickly.
 In this paper, we address the issue by introducing the TPP likelihood of events (TPPLE) as a principled way of explaining the graph changes in continuous time domain.

-$\blacksquare$ \textit{Q3: how to analyze and interpret dynamic node representations or model predictions on large scale graphs over time?}
+$\blacksquare$ \textit{Q3: how to analyze and interpret dynamic node representations or model predictions on large-scale graphs over time?}